 Congratulations!
 Now you can quickly and easily prepare the main ingredient for rolls and other Japanese dishes.
 If you follow our tips, the rice will turn out to be rich and crumbly in just 40 minutes — simply and quickly, like the best Japanese chefs.
 Take your time — in addition to our experience on how to cook rice for sushi, we want to share with you some useful tips for choosing cereals for rolls.

 How to choose rice for sushi

-- To prepare sushi, rolls and other dishes of Japanese cuisine, use only a special variety with a high gluten content – round-grain white rice.
-This variety is ideal for fast and beautiful formation of roles.
+- To prepare sushi, rolls and other dishes of Japanese cuisine, use only a special variety with a high gluten content — round-grain white rice.
+This variety is ideal for a fast and nice formation of roles.

 - Choose rice so that all the grains are about the same size — then it will be quite sticky and crumbly at the same time.
 Such a roll can be easily cut, the rice grains will not fall out and form cavities.

 - So that the rice does not boil, it must not be steamed, otherwise, you will get porridge instead of perfectly expressed grains.